ros-controls/ros2_control_demos/example_4/README.rst

 Example 4: Industrial robot with integrated sensor
 ***************************************************

-The example shows how to implement multi-interface robot hardware taking care about interfaces used.
+This example shows how a sensor can be integrated in a hardware interface of system-type:
-The two illegal controllers demonstrate how hardware interface declines faulty claims to access joint command interfaces.
+A 2D Force-Torque Sensor (FTS) is simulated by generating random sensor readings.

 1. To check that *RRBot* descriptions are working properly use following launch commands